orb-lang/helm/doc/md/design/dramatis-personae.md

 to lex, give printable content to Zones, but every time we change the command buffer, we knock it on the head and make a fresh one\.

-So ideally, a Rainbuf holds and returns Lines, which are arrays of Tokens\.
+So ideally, a Rainbuf holds and returns ResLines, which are arrays of Tokens\.
 It knows how to compose them, it can cache them, bust the cache and re\-render, reflow automatically if given a different width, and so on\.
-Because it knows where every piece of text is within the abstract grid of the Zone, it can process mouse commands \(and some other kinds of commands to be fleshed out later\) to the underlying buffer; the Lines will have "targets" corresponding to certain regions of the Line, and will be smart enough to directly return a value which will let the Rainbuf handle any changes to layout implied by the mouse command, such as expanding or folding a table print\.
+Because it knows where every piece of text is within the abstract grid of the Zone, it can process mouse commands \(and some other kinds of commands to be fleshed out later\) to the underlying buffer; the ResLines will have "targets" corresponding to certain regions of the ResLine, and will be smart enough to directly return a value which will let the Rainbuf handle any changes to layout implied by the mouse command, such as expanding or folding a table print\.

 And the Rainbuf we have *is a buffer*, so it has a good name\.
-It needs to be a buffer of Lines, not, as the Txtbuf is, a buffer of both Lines and the actual text being edited\.
+It needs to be a buffer of ResLines, not, as the Txtbuf is, a buffer of both ResLines and the actual text being edited\.
 So the specialized\-class implementation is probably sound, since a result should just be a result, it doesn't need to know about Composers, it can be plain\-old\-data\.